raoulx24/work.trivy/docs/main-doc.md

 ![](imgs/vr-home-details.png)
 <br>*More on Severities*

-The **Distinct values** **(4)** is grouping same values in order to have an real feeling related to the reports; i.e. in Vulnerability Reports Statistics, the severities are shown as distinct (unique) ones, which means that if the same Vulnerability is found in many containers, it will be counted as one.
+The **Distinct values** **(4)** is grouping same values in order to have a real feeling related to the reports; i.e. in Vulnerability Reports Statistics, the severities are shown as distinct (unique) ones, which means that if the same Vulnerability is found in many containers, it will be counted as one.

 ### Inspect mode (Browse)

 It is the page where Reports are grouped in order to simplify their inspection.
 The layout is a classic master **(1)** - details **(2)** one.

 In Vulnerability Reports case, the master table **(1)** contains the images and the detail table **(2)** the related vulnerabilities.
-In order to avoid duplicates, all images that are the same are grouped, and their usage by Replicasets, Statefulsets, Jobs etc. can be seen by accessing **(7)**.
+To avoid duplicates, all images that are the same are grouped, and their usage by Replicasets, Statefulsets, Jobs etc. can be seen by accessing **(7)**.

 ![](imgs/vr-dark.png)
 <br>*Inspect (browse) page*